Dissolved Oxygen Analyzer Working Principle

 2. Optical Sensors

 The measured effect is inversely proportional to the oxygen partial pressure.
-Some of these optical DO sensors are called fluorescent sensors, but the term is technically incorrect.
-These sensors emit blue light instead of ultraviolet light and are actually known as optical or luminescent DO sensors.
+Some optical DO sensors are called fluorescent sensors, but the term is technically incorrect.
+These sensors emit blue light instead of ultraviolet light and are known as optical or luminescent DO sensors.

 The optical dissolved oxygen sensor can measure either the intensity or the lifetime of the luminescence because oxygen affects both.

-The optical DO sensor consists of a semipermeable membrane, sensor element, light-emitting diode (LED), and photodetector.
+The optical DO sensor comprises a semipermeable membrane, sensor element, light-emitting diode (LED), and photodetector.
 The sensor element contains a sol-gel, xerogel, or fluorochrome immobilized on another matrix.
-This dye reacts when exposed to the blue light which is emitted by the LED.
+This dye reacts when exposed to the blue light emitted by the LED.

 Some sensors emit red light as a reference to ensure accuracy.
 This red light does not cause light emission but only reflects off the dye and returns.
-The intensity and luminescence lifetime of the dye, when exposed to blue light, depends on the amount of dissolved oxygen in the water sample.
+When exposed to blue light, the intensity and luminescence lifetime of the dye depends on the amount of dissolved oxygen in the water sample.
 As oxygen passes through the membrane, it interacts with the dye, limiting the intensity and lifetime of the luminescence.

 The intensity or lifetime of the returned luminescence is measured by the photodetector and is used to calculate the dissolved oxygen concentration.
 A transmitter converts this into a suitable signal understandable by the system.